Bounding the tripartite-circle crossing number of complete tripartite graphs: Introduction

-In fact, $k$-partite-circle drawings of complete $k$-partite graphs easily give rise to drawings of complete graphs, by adding straight-line segments between each pair of vertices on the same circle.
-If the numbers of vertices on the circles are as close to equal as possible, these drawings are called \emph{balanced restricted $k$-circle drawings} of $K_n$.
+Finally, $k$-partite-circle drawings of complete $k$-partite graphs easily give rise to drawings of complete graphs, known as \emph{restricted $k$-circle drawings}, by adding straight-line segments between each pair of vertices on the same circle.
+If the numbers of vertices on the circles are as close to equal as possible, these drawings are called \emph{balanced restricted $k$-circle drawings} of~$K_n$.
 The minimum number of crossings in such a drawing is denoted by $\bcrN{k}(K_n)$.
-Indeed, crossing-minimal 1- and 2-circle drawings yield drawings of the complete graph which are conjectured to be optimal \cite{BW,BK,AAFRS13,HH,AAFRS}, i.e., they achieve the Harary-Hill bound Our results imply that this phenomenon does not generalize to $3$-circle drawings.
+Certain balanced $1$- and $2$-circle drawings of the complete graph have $H(n)$ crossings and are conjectured to be optimal \cite{BW,BK,AAFRS13,HH,AAFRS}.
+Our results imply that this phenomenon does not generalize to balanced restricted $3$-circle drawings.

-\begin{restatable}{corollary}{HH} For $n=9,10$ and $n \geq 13$, the number of crossings in any balanced restricted 3-circle drawing of $K_n$ exceeds $H(n)$, i.e., $\bcrN{3}(K_n)>H(n)$. \end{restatable} However, for $n\leq 7$, the Harary-Hill drawings of $K_n$ coincide with our 3-circle drawings of $K_n$.
-For $8 \le n \le 11$, there exist crossing-minimal unbalanced restricted 3-circle drawings of $K_n$.
+\begin{restatable}{corollary}{HH} For $n=9,10$ and $n \geq 13$, the number of crossings in any balanced restricted 3-circle drawing of $K_n$ exceeds $H(n)$, i.e., $\bcrN{3}(K_n)>H(n)$. \end{restatable} For $n\leq 7$, balanced restricted $3$-circle drawings of $K_n$ achieve the Harary-Hill bound, and we give drawings for $K_6$ and $K_7$.
+For $8 \le n \le 11$, we conclude that there exist unbalanced restricted 3-circle drawings of $K_n$ with $H(n)$ crossings.